Be a Fraud Fighter!

 The tone starts at the top for fraud awareness and prevention, agency managers and supervisors are responsible for the creation of an agency culture that promotes honesty and integrity and implements effective anti-fraud strategies.
 This includes providing employees the training and resources necessary to perform their anti-fraud internal control duties.
 Every state employee is responsible to ensure their professional development includes training in fraud prevention, detection and reporting techniques and internal controls.
 Five fraud prevention must-do’s for every agency:

-- Be Proactive.
+- Respect the Code.
 All state employees must read, understand, and comply with the State of Minnesota’s Code of Ethics and Code of Conduct.
 Agency management must identify areas of operations vulnerable to fraud and evaluate anti-fraud controls for effectiveness by using periodic and ongoing risk assessment.
 Do not wait for a fraud to occur before taking preventative action.

 - Follow Established Hiring Procedures.
 Minnesota policies and procedures require reference checks and a thorough background investigation, including educational and employment history (as permitted by law).